Updated July 20, 2020

 - Want to brush up on your indoor rowing technique?
 Bookmark and watch the Concept2 indoor rowing technique video.
 And don’t forget the How to Row feature on the monitor, which can be found from the main menu under Information.

 - Rowing workouts: Next workout try rowing low to isolate your legs and work the lower body.
 Row to your meter target at a stroke rate between 18 and 22 strokes per minute.
 Concentrate on keeping a consistent split, exploding off the legs on the drive, a slow-as-molasses recovery that keeps your stroke rate down, and a fluid motion with your hands and arms throughout, beginning to move slowly up the slide as your hands approach your knees on the recovery.
 If you’re doing it right you’ll be sweating even though it’s slow.
 As they say in on-water rowing, “If you can’t row well low, you can’t row well high!”

-- Use the target game on the monitor to help develop your stroke consistency.
+- Use the darts game on the monitor to help develop your stroke consistency.
 From the main menu go to Games and select Target Training.
 How many times in a row can you hit the target?